LAPD Metropolitan Division: Organization

-There are four field platoons (A, B, C, and G), three specialized platoons (D, E and K9) supervised by a Lieutenant II.
-The Operations Platoon performs the administrative and support functions.
-"A", "B", "C" and "G" Platoons are primarily responsible for crime suppression.
-Special Weapons and Tactics (SWAT), "D" Platoon personnel, respond to emergency situations involving barricaded suspects or hostages.
-"E" Platoon (Mounted Unit), "K-9" Platoon, and the Underwater Dive Unit (UDU) make up the remainder of the Division.
+Metropolitan Division consists of two field platoons (B and C) and six specialized platoons (D, E, K9, H, M, and UDU) supervised by a Lieutenant II.
+"B" and "C" Platoons are primarily responsible for crime suppression; "D" Platoon is the LAPD's SWAT; "E" Platoon is the LAPD's mounted unit; "K-9" Platoon is the LAPD's police dog unit; "H" Platoon staffs headquarters; "M" Platoon performs the administrative and support functions; and the Underwater Dive Unit (UDU) is the LAPD's diving unit.
 Metropolitan Division also maintains a doctor, crisis negotiators, and other specialists in weaponry, computer science, and audio-visual technology.
-Platoon units are assigned individual radio designations that commence with "R" that can be traced to the division's origins from the Reserve Unit.
+Platoon units are assigned individual radio designations starting with "R" that can be traced to the division's origins from the Reserve Unit.

-A, B, C, G Platoons (Tactical Response Teams)
+B and C Platoons (Tactical Response Teams)

-A, B, C, and G Platoons are primarily responsible for carrying out crime suppression missions.
-Their most active function is maintaining selective enforcement details in high frequency crime areas and targeting repeat offenders and criminal predators.
-Particular efforts are directed to the suppression of burglary, robbery, auto theft, and burglary/theft from motor vehicle.
+B and C Platoons are primarily responsible for carrying out crime suppression missions.
+Their most active function is maintaining selective enforcement details in high-frequency crime areas and targeting repeat offenders and criminal predators.
+Particular efforts are directed at the suppression of burglary, robbery, auto theft, and burglary/theft from motor vehicles.
 More recently, efforts have been aimed at attacking violent repressible crime.

 D Platoon (SWAT)

 D Platoon is the LAPD's police tactical unit.
 It provides the LAPD with 24-hour coverage necessary for immediate response to barricaded suspects, snipers, crisis and hostage negotiations, potential suicide-related situations, and other high-risk incidents.
-Rapid deployment, surprise attacks, extensive tactics training and thorough planning are all parts of successful SWAT operations.
 SWAT currently operates the Lenco B.E.A.R., BearCat, and MedCat armored rescue vehicles.
 The current Officer-in-Charge is Lieutenant II Ruben Lopez.
 The current Assistant Officer-in-Charge is Lieutenant II Lee McMillion.

-Between 1972 and 2005, SWAT had 3371 activations of those 3196 were tactical incidents with 174 involving hostages and 31 resulted in suspects being killed by SWAT.
+Between 1972 and 2005, SWAT had 3,371 activations; of those, 3,196 were tactical incidents with 174 involving hostages, and 31 resulting in suspects being killed by SWAT.

 E Platoon (Mounted Unit)

 E Platoon serves as both the LAPD's mounted police unit and the reserve unit of the Special Operations Bureau.
-E Platoon began as a volunteer/reserve officer program and was formally integrated into the LAPD in 1988.
-The platoon currently has 32 horses and is located at the Ahmanson Equestrian Facility.
-Officers and their horses deploy on city streets or during special events and add to the LAPD's professional image.
-Beyond that, E Platoon performs crime suppression duties and responds to crowd control incidents.